cljs-audio/cljs-audio/README.md

 ## Rationale
 It's tough to manage a complex audio graph with Web Audio API due to its imperative style.
 This library aims to provide a declarative wrapper around it, akin to some popular libraries providing wrappers around imperative DOM manipulations.
 The core of the library tries to be as minimal as possible and isolated from Web Audio intricacies.
-Hopefully, other backends would be possible in the future.
+Hopefully, other backends will be possible in the future.

 ### Principles